drguthals/drguthals/README.md

 My name is Sarah!

-▶️ I have a YouTube channel: [Sarah Guthals, PhD](https://www.youtube.com/channel/UCgvODZ135iGUbhqE9bSjVSg) and a [Twitch Channel](https://twitch.tv/drguthals).
+▶️ I have a YouTube channel: [Dr Guthals](https://www.youtube.com/channel/UCgvODZ135iGUbhqE9bSjVSg) and a [Twitch Channel](https://twitch.tv/drguthals).

 📚 I have written a number of papers and books around technical and educational topics.
 Check out all of my [books here](https://www.guthals.com/projects/books).